buildpacks/rfcs/text/0000-offline-buildpackages.md

 Asset caches can be added to a build by two mechanisms
 1) specify an asset cache(s) using the `--asset-cache` flag(s) in a `pack build <...>`.
 2) Assets cache layers can be added to a builder image during its creation.
 These assets will then be available to all builds that use this builder.
-These assets will be pulled from

 When asset caches are added to a build/builder we need to verify the following: